Laurent Schwartz

-Laurent-Moïse Schwartz ([lɔʁɑ̃ mɔiz ʃvaʁts]; 5 March 1915 – 4 July 2002) was a French mathematician.
-He pioneered the theory of distributions, which gives a well-defined meaning to objects such as the Dirac delta function.
-He was awarded the Fields Medal in 1950 for his work on the theory of distributions.
+Laurent-Moïse Schwartz ([lɔʁɑ̃ mɔiz ʃvaʁts]; 5 March 1915 – 4 July 2002) was a French mathematician who received the Fields Medal in 1950 for pioneering the theory of distributions or generalized functions, giving a well-defined meaning to objects such as the Dirac delta function.
 For several years he taught at the École polytechnique.

 Biography

 Family

 Laurent Schwartz came from a Jewish family of Alsatian origin, with a strong scientific background: his father was a well-known surgeon, his uncle Robert Debré (who contributed to the creation of UNICEF) was a famous pediatrician, and his great-uncle-in-law, Jacques Hadamard, was a famous mathematician.

 During his training at Lycée Louis-le-Grand to enter the École Normale Supérieure, he fell in love with Marie-Hélène Lévy, daughter of the probabilist Paul Lévy who was then teaching at the École polytechnique.
 They married in 1938.
 Later they had two children, Marc-André and Claudine.
 Marie-Hélène was gifted in mathematics as well, as she contributed to the geometry of singular analytic spaces and taught at the University of Lille.

-Angelo Guerraggio describes "Mathematics, politics and butterflies" as his "three great loves".
+Angelo Guerraggio describes "Mathematics, politics and butterflies" as Schwartz's "three great loves".